Skip to main content

 Google Drive

-Starts your flow when your selected Google Drive folder receives a new file upload.
+Starts your workflow when your selected Google Drive folder receives a new file upload.

 Google Drive trigger configuration